markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 2. The service has a dependency on the DOM / `Document`.
 3. The service will need a public method to enable the selected theme.

-Now, we know that if we even attempt to run the test, it'll fail immediately because `ThemeService` doesn't exist. 🔴
+Now, we know that if we even attempt to run the test, it'll fail immediately because `ThemeService` doesn't exist. :red_circle:

 I always ensure too, that my new test throws a 'Not Implemented' exception.
-Test Frameworks generally mark tests as passed 🟢, if there is no assertion.
-Ensuring the test throws an exception, immediately means the test is 🔴 and I don't have a false-sense that everything is done.
+Test Frameworks generally mark tests as passed :green_circle:, if there is no assertion.
+Ensuring the test throws an exception, immediately means the test is :red_circle: and I don't have a false-sense that everything is done.

 > 💡**Tip:** I have added shortcuts / code snippets in my IDEs, to enable me to quickly insert a 'Not implemented' exception.
 I can type <kbd>nie</kbd> + <kbd>tab</kbd> and depending on the language, I get the new exception added.